ldgibson/mdstates/README.md

-# mdreactions
+# mdstates
-This python package can be used to analyze reactions in molecular dynamics trajectores and generate graphs of reaction networks.
+This python package can be used to analyze transitions in states (e.g. chemical reactions) in molecular dynamics trajectores and generate graphs of networks.